-Since we run a selection process, there are a few questions for you to answer (below).
-If you'd prefer to send a video, ping us on email@example.com.
+There are a few questions for you to answer (below).
+If you'd prefer to send a video, ping us on firstname.lastname@example.org.

 Final note: if you don't hear from us at all (we will send at least one email), check your spam folder.
 Unfortunately, not all inboxes love us like we love them.

 As inspired by WWGSD, our event is not designed to make a profit - we’re organised to break even on costs (accommodation, food, scholarships, swag and organising costs).

 To ensure this happens we have put into place a cancellation and refund policy.
 We have a number of costs we have to meet, including venue and food costs, that do not change if an attendee doesn't turn up.

 If you cancel your ticket giving us 3 weeks or more notice then we will refund you in full.

 If you cancel your ticket giving us two weeks notice we will refund 50% of the ticket price.

 If you cancel your ticket within two weeks we will not refund the price of the ticket.